shirano2/bamazon-app/README.md

     * View Low Inventory

-    If stock_quantity is less than 5, show the table.
+    If stock_quantity is less than 5, show the item.

     ![Image of spotify](https://shirano2.github.io/bamazon-app/images/manager2.jpg)

     * Add to Inventory

     You can add more items to the stocks
     ![Image of spotify](https://shirano2.github.io/bamazon-app/images/manager3.jpg)

     * Add New Product
     You can add new items to the stocks